 What is an Applicable Large Employer?

-Second, your business is NOT an applicable large employer if:
+Your organization is NOT an applicable large employer if:

 - You employed more than 50 full-time employees no more than 120 days during the previous calendar year due to a seasonal workforce.

 Calculating Full-Time and Part-Time FTEs

 For the purposes of determining whether your organization is an applicable large employer, your organization must include all full-time employees, plus the full-time equivalent of your part-time employees.

 First, take the number of full-time employees you have.
 A full-time employee is defined as working on average at least 30 hours of service per week in a given month.

 Next, take the “full-time equivalent” of your part-time employees.
 To calculate the full-time equivalent of part-time employees, add the number of hours worked by part-time employees in a given month and divide the total by 120.

 Finally, add the full-time employees and the full-time equivalent of the part-time employees.
 If the total is 50 or over, you are an applicable large employer.

 Here is a worksheet outlining the above FTE calculations.